aoijs/aoi.panel/README.md

     port: 3000,//port on which website is hosted, Not required!
 Default 3000
     bot: bot,//your aoi.js client
     mainFile: "index.js",//Main file where code is running.Not required, default taken from package.json
-    commands: "commands"// folder name in which all the edit needing files are there.
+    commands: "./commands",// folder name in which all the edit needing files are there. interaction:"./interactions"//interactions folder }) panel.loadPanel()//Load The Panel
-})
-panel.loadPanel()//Load The Panel